How does Payroll Outsourcing Work?

 If they qualify, their details will be added to your pension scheme, and contributions will be set up.

-If you’re unsure about the eligibility criteria for automatic enrolment, here’s a quick breakdown.
+If you’re unsure about the eligibility criteria for auto enrolment pensions, here’s a quick breakdown.

 Step 5: Send payroll reports for client approval